rothos/choice/index.md

 The practice and implementation of ethics involves personal choice; it is never concerned with either justice or judgment.

-In that the ends to not justify the means, neither do the means justify, determine, fix, or ultimately define the ends[[For example, favorable intentions alone are not sufficient to create a favorable outcome.]].
+In that the ends do not justify the means, neither do the means justify, determine, fix, or ultimately define the ends[[For example, favorable intentions alone are not sufficient to create a favorable outcome.]].
 There is always more than one path, more than one way to accomplish something; and there is always more than one thing accomplished.

 Ultimately, the consequences of one's action always return to the point from which intent originates.
 In matters of crime and guilt, it is the act itself which is its own worst punishment.
 No one can hide from the consequences of their choices[[This is a direct consequence of the definition of self.
 Refer to page 8.]].